Find Grad Schools

 24 Yearly Graduations

 Vermont Law School tops the list of the most popular school in the U.S. for energy, environment, and natural resources law majors who are seeking their graduate certificate.
 Each year, around 600 students seeking various degrees attend the university.
 During the most recent year for which we have data, 24 people received their graduate certificate in energy, environment, and natural resources law from VLS.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+About 53% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 15 Yearly Graduations

 The 2nd most popular school in the country for energy, environment, and natural resources law majors who are seeking their graduate certificate is Arizona State University - Tempe.
 Each year, around 74,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $12,376 per year.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $12,014 per year.
 During the most recent year for which we have data, 15 people received their graduate certificate in energy, environment, and natural resources law from ASU - Tempe.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+About 82% of this group were women, and 36% were students from an underrepresented racial-ethnic group.

 9 Yearly Graduations

 Louisiana State University and Agricultural & Mechanical College comes in at #3 on our list of the most popular colleges offering graduate certificates in energy, environment, and natural resources law.
 Each year, around 34,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,038 per year, while in-state graduate students, on average, pay $9,132 per year.
 During the most recent year for which we have data, 9 people received their graduate certificate in energy, environment, and natural resources law from Louisiana State University.
-Of these students, 41% were women and 12% were members of underrepresented racial-ethnic groups.
+About 44% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 #4